The Constitution and By-Laws

 - The chairperson of the Finance Committee also serves as Board Treasurer

-- The Treasurer shall have overall responsibility for the fiscal operation of RARA
+- The Treasurer shall have oversight responsibility for the fiscal operation and sound fiscal policy of RARA.

 - The Treasurer, or Treasurer-designated member of the Finance Committee, will provide a report on RARA’s finances on a monthly basis